Venison Medallions with Spicy Blackberry Sauce

 1T corn starch mixed with 2T cold water (optional)

-You can spice it up very enjoyably by steeping the star anise and cloves in a sachet.
+You can spice it up very enjoyably with cloves and star anise.

-You may halve the spices if for a milder flavor.
+You may halve the spices for a milder flavor.

 Green Beans with Bacon, Onion and Garlic